-What is it and what are your options?
+Dual Enrollment: What is it and what are your options?

 Dual Enrollment is when a high school student takes college classes as part of their normal school day.
 The college classes count as BOTH high school and college credits.
 Even though they already have college credits, your student will still be eligible for freshmen scholarships after high school graduation.

 There are many benefits to dual enrolling in college classes.
 Because the student is still in high school, Carman-Ainsworth will pay for a portion of the college tuition.
 The out of pocket cost to the family depends on which college/program the student chooses, but it is always a great savings compared to traditional college.
-In addition, the college courses provide students with a college experience, better preparing them for the rigor of college after high school.
+In addition, college courses provide students with college experience, better preparing them for the rigor of college after high school.
 Students have the chance to graduate from high school with anywhere from 3-55 college credits, depending on the college/program they choose.

 Carman-Ainsworth High School offers several Dual Enrollment options:

-C-A STEM Early College
+- C-A STEM Early College

-Traditional Dual Enrollment
+- Traditional Dual Enrollment

-Lastly, a student who has interest in a specific class that UM-Flint offers that is not part of the other program, may participate in a Traditional Dual Enrollment program.
-These students take 3-5 classes CAHS, then provide their own transportation to UM-Flint to take the class/classes of their choice.
+Lastly, a student who has an interest in a specific class that UM-Flint offers that is not part of the other program, may participate in a Traditional Dual Enrollment program.
+These students take 3-5 classes at CAHS, then provide their own transportation to UM-Flint to take the class/classes of their choice.
 Some of the past students have taken Calculus I or II, Arabic, Music and English.
 All students must have a cumulative GPA of 3.0 or higher to be accepted.

 In addition to the programs at CAHS, Genesee County has started its own Early College program for students in the county interested in pursuing a technical degree or trade skill.
 Similar to our other early college option, students apply during their sophomore year and commit to a 13th year of education.
-However, these students will split their classes between CAHS, GCI and Mott, Baker or UM-Flint depending on which technical program they choose.
+However, these students will split their classes between CAHS, GCI and Mott or UM-Flint depending on which technical program they choose.
 Because this program is through the Genesee Intermediate School District, selection is open to students across the county.
 Students must apply by going to http://www.geneseeisd.org/837/GC-CTE-Early-Middle-College.